-The statement of entry and the timetable you have been given both have your candidate number at the top.
-Alternatively, you can look on the pupil portal under the heading of Public Examinations - Arrangements
+The statement of entry and the timetable you have been given both have your candidate number at the top - it's a 4 digit number.

 How can I check the personal details I need to write on my answer booklets?